klauseduard/under-over-models/chapters/03-organizational-models.md

   - Unexpected challenges (lacking the mechanisms to analyze and respond effectively)

 ![Organizational complexity tradeoffs](../images/org-complexity-tradeoffs.svg)

+> **Interactive Tool**: Explore the [Organizational Complexity Tradeoffs visualization](../html/org_under_over_tradeoffs.html).
+Adjust the complexity slider to see how characteristics like responsiveness, adaptability, coordination overhead, and risk change across the underfitting-overfitting spectrum.

 ### 3.3.2 Overfitting in Organizational Models